 3. You’re offered better or cheaper Medicare coverage

-If you fall for their fake offer, the scammer may try to steal your personal or financial information, claiming they need details like your Social Security number to process your enrollment or verify eligibility.
+If you fall for their fake offer, the scammer may try to steal your personal or financial information, claiming they need details to process your enrollment or verify eligibility.
 They might even ask you to make an immediate payment over the phone.

 4. You’re offered a rebate or refund for medical expenses